 It is used with a wave filter with 20 waves, so it is also called the wave dripper or the “cake dripper”.

 Its design is to have a uniform extraction using the immersion brewing method, so the slow water flow can extend the brewing time.
 The coffee brew with this dripper has a very rich and complex flavour compared with cone-shaped and trapezoid-shaped drippers.
 The body is very thick and sweet, concentrated in the middle and late stages of extraction.
-Though, over-extraction is very easy to happen, especially for beginners.
-Unpleasant tastes such as uncleanness and bitterness can be easily extracted.
+Though, over-extraction that brings out unpleasant tastes is very easy to happen, especially for beginners.

 There are still many other kinds of drippers, including hexagonal, shallower or deeper ones, environmentally friendly drippers that brew without filter paper, and drippers that can adjust the flow rate.
 You can always explore and experiment with these drippers as you like!

-Drippers are mainly made of resin, ceramic, glass and metal.
+Drippers are mainly made of resin, plastic ceramic, glass, and metal.
 These materials not only affect the temperature, but also slightly affect the flow rate.

 Regarding heat resistance, we must talk about thermal conductivity.
 The higher the thermal conductivity, the more heat energy is taken away by the material.
 Therefore, for coffee brewing, the performance of metal drippers, such as stainless steel and copper, is not the best choice.
 The resin dripper would be a much better choice.
 Some may think that ceramics are good for maintaining temperature.
 Yes, good ceramics have low thermal conductivity, but for the poorly made ceramics, which are rough, uneven and fragile, the results may not be as ideal.